OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_federation.rst

 It is a good idea to prevent any API access to the master zone during this step (e.g. by filtering out access to API).

-If you are upgrading from version 6.2+.
-Instead of filtering the API, you may use ``onezone disable <zone_id>`` to disable all zones.
-So no operation changing OpenNebula state are executed.
+.. note:: If you are upgrading from version 6.2+ you can use ``onezone disable <zone_id>``.

 Step 2.
 Stop All Zones
 ================================================================================

-Stop OpenNebula and any other related services you may have running: OneFlow, EC2, and Sunstone, **in all zones**.
-Preferably use the system tools, like `systemctl` or `service` as `root` in order to stop the services.
+Stop OpenNebula and any other related services you may have running: OneFlow, OneGate, Sunstone & FireEdge.
+It's preferable to use the system tools, like ``systemctl`` or ``service`` as ``root`` in order to stop the services.

+.. important:: If you are running Sunstone behind Apache/Nginx, please stop this service instead of Sunstone one.

+.. warning:: Make sure that every OpenNebula process is stopped.
+The output of ``systemctl list-units | grep opennebula`` should be empty.

 Step 3.
 Upgrade Master Zone
 ================================================================================